nathankellenicki/node-smartplay/notes/FIRMWARE.md

 #### Preset Table (offset 0x10)

 61 entries of 8 bytes each: `[type:4][param:4]`.
 The first 3 entries are preamble/default script references (type=0x0B, values=[80, 64, 96]).
 The remaining 58 entries map 1:1 to the 58 scripts.
-The `param` field appears to encode `[content_id:8 (bits 11:4)][slot:4 (bits 3:0)]` — content IDs shared across preset groups link scripts for the same content across interaction modes (e.g., 6 params shared between type 0x03 and type 0x09).
-The exact matching mechanism between the tag's 48-bit content identity and these param values happens in ROFS-mapped play engine code (not fully traced).
-Script selection at the preset level is **deterministic** — but a **xorshift32 PRNG** at `0x1E5D2` (parameters 13, 17, 5) seeded by content_lo ^ content_hi generates variation within scripts (see Event Dispatch Table section below).
+The `param` field is the matching key for resource reference `content_ref` values from tag data — the content_ref from each resource reference record is matched against params with the appropriate preset type to select a script.
+Params shared across preset groups link scripts for the same content across interaction modes (e.g., 6 params shared between type 0x03 and type 0x09).
+The exact matching mechanism happens in ROFS-mapped play engine code (not fully traced).
+A **xorshift32 PRNG** at `0x1E5D2` (parameters 13, 17, 5) seeded by content_lo ^ content_hi generates variation within scripts (see Event Dispatch Table section below).

 Six distinct type IDs group content by **interaction mode** — not by tag hardware type: